fadupros-amd/hunter-scripts/tensorflow-build/README .md

 - Disk usage  : 25GB

 ## Proxy
 - Bazel build infrastructure is implemented for Tensorflow framework.
-Unfiortunatelly, the Socks5 proxy protocol available on Hunter is not supported.
+Unfortunatelly, the Socks5 proxy protocol available on Hunter is not supported.
 A specific setup is required to build tensorflow on the target compute node of Hunter.
 This is based on squid to setup the required proxy.